-Primary Drinking Water Standards (PDWS): MCLs, MRDLs ppt: parts per trillion or nanograms per liter (ng/L) and treatment techniques (TT) for contaminants that affect health along with their monitoring and reporting requirements.
+Primary Drinking Water Standards (PDWS): MCLs, MRDLs and treatment techniques (TT) for contaminants that affect health along with their monitoring and reporting requirements.

 Maximum Contaminant Level (MCL): The highest level of a Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
 Contaminants with SDWSs do not affect the health at the MCL levels.